How to Write a Case Study That Attracts Customers and Generates Sales

 A case study isn't you just saying, "Hey I'm terrific."
 It's you showing them just how terrific you are.
 You're not bragging.
 You're simply using a true-life example that illustrates your points and proves your claims.

-A case study should read like a story.
 Start out by describing the problem or situation.
 Take the reader along on your journey.
 Give the necessary background to explain the situation and include any relevant details that will help paint the picture.
 You want your story to be interesting and believable.

 Next explain the challenges, the variables that made this particular scenario so complex.
 Describe any extenuating circumstances and potential risk factors.